Broadway–Dunklin Historic District

 Broadway–Dunklin Historic District is a national historic district located in Jefferson City, Cole County, Missouri.
-It encompasses 23 contributing buildings in a predominantly residential section of Jefferson City.
-The district developed between about 1885 and 1915, and includes representative examples of Classical Revival, Late Victorian, and Colonial Revival style architecture.
+It encompasses 23 contributing buildings in a predominantly residential area.
+The district developed between about 1885 and 1915 and includes representative examples of Classical Revival, Late Victorian, and Colonial Revival style architecture.
 Notable buildings include the former Broadway School (1904).

 It was listed on the National Register of Historic Places in 2002.